 If you and a client are going to be working together for the foreseeable future than you should definitely set-up recurring invoices.
 For example, if you were a website developer and the client retains your services for maintenance or continued web development, then you would want to have a monthly retainer.

-Invoicing software can do this easily for you be automatically withdrawing the agreed-upon amount each month from the client’s credit card or bank account.
+Invoicing software can do this easily for you.
+It’ll be automatically withdrawing the agreed-upon amount each month from the client’s credit card or bank account.
 Besides ensuring that you won’t get stuck with a bill, recurring invoices can save you time and help you plan your monthly budget.

 10. Be polite and friendly